 The effects of hunger go beyond health.
 Chronic malnutrition makes it difficult to complete an education, which has devastating effects on long-term job potential.
 Hunger has been linked to difficulties with memory and behavioral conditions that make learning a challenge.
 The tragic result is a new generation trapped in the cycle of poverty — and without intervention, the cycle is doomed to repeat itself.

 Haitians, especially those living in rural areas, are in desperate need of food.
-Families like Yfaniel’s are being forced to cut back on already-meager portions and sustain themselves on just one meal a day.
-When adults don’t receive the nutrition they need, they become sick and are unable to work and earn wages to support their families.
-To afford inadequate quantities of food, parents sometimes have to send their children off to work jobs in notoriously unsafe conditions.
+Families like Yfaniel’s are forced to cut back on already-meager portions and sustain themselves on just one meal a day.
+When adults don’t receive the nutrition they need, they become sick and unable to earn wages to support their families.
+To afford food, parents sometimes have to send their children to work jobs in notoriously unsafe conditions.

 Please, stand with Cross Catholic Outreach to help Haitian families before it’s too late.

 Hunger in Haiti is rooted in poverty.
 Several factors contribute to keeping Haitian families in poverty.

 The foundation of Haiti’s hunger crisis can be traced back to its ties to French colonialism.
 In 1804, Haiti became the first country in the Western Hemisphere to be led by former slaves, which intimidated slaveholding nations, including the United States.
 At the same time, France forced Haiti to pay an indemnity of 150 million francs — the modern equivalent of $21 billion — to repay French slave owners who lost “their property.”
 Haiti was shunned by many countries during this critical transition, leading to a cycle of debt, corruption, political instability, and widespread poverty and hunger.